 The Informed Consent form, and other oral history release documents, are important best practice for narrators, interviewers, repository libraries and archives, and, of course, researchers requesting use of materials.
 In the archive, recordings and transcripts appear to be the most requested.

 Imagine a scenario by which future relatives or researchers hope to discover information about sound recordings, and no available reference point or finding aid help to discover content.
 Retrieving information, in the future as today, remains dependent on the criteria present within the researcher’s work.

 It is perfectly conceivable that born digital information not preserved properly, or presented by helpful finding aid, will be lost to the abysmal abyss of irrelevant keyword, search term, and non-user antiquated database.

-To help prevent this: Document Your Work!
+To help prevent this: Document Your Work.

-Also useful, the Sound Memory Potential Narrator short form helps to make initial contact which might be otherwise overlooked.
-This form works great when used to make connections through word of mouth, visitor center display literature, or community events.
-I highly recommend that staff have access to these forms in easily shared PDF format (useful for email, blogs, and social media).
+Also useful, the Sound Memory Potential Narrator page helps make initial contact which might be otherwise overlooked.
+This form works great when used to make connections through word of mouth, visitor center display literature, or future community events.